filakhtov/gentoo-use-docs/dev-vcs/git.md

 Only works when the `blksha1` flag is disabled.
 Use the GIT's own SHA1 library (inspired by Mozilla's) and optimized for the PowerPC platform, instead of relying on the OpenSSL library to calculate SHA1 hashes.

 It is recommended to enable this flag on PowerPC platforms.

-### python
-Use the Python integration to provide an ability to import from and submit to Perforce repositories via the `git p4` command.
-When disabled, pass the `NO_PYTHON=YesPlease` variable to the `make` command.

-The flag can be safely disabled.

 ### subversion
 When disabled, pass the `NO_SVN_TESTS=YesPlease` variable to the `make` command.
 Execute the `make` command from the `contrib/svn-fe` source subdirectory.
 Install the `svn-fe` tool to convert an SVN "dumpfile" to a fast-import stream.
 Provide an ability to move changesets between Subverion and GIT repositories using the `git svn` command.